11

 • Adversity Handling: Overcoming professional setbacks or failures.

-• Long-Term Focus: Maintaining energy and focus on long-term projects.
+• Long-Term Focus: Keeping energy and focus on long-term projects.

 INT - Intelligence (Mental Acuity, Information Recall, and Analytical Skill)

-• Research: Your ability to gather, understand, and use information effectively.
+• Research: Gathering, understanding, and using information effectively.

-• Strategic Thinking: Your capacity to develop long-term plans and understand complex problems.
+• Strategic Thinking: Developing long-term plans and grasping complex problems.

 • Technical Understanding: Grasping complex technical concepts or systems.